santiment/academy/src/docs/education-and-use-cases/price-to-daily-addresses-divergence-guide/index.md

 date: 2019-09-17
 ---

-Of all the metrics that can be generated from on-chain data, **the daily active addresses** - DAA for short - is probably most well known.
+Of all the metrics that can be generated from on-chain data, **the daily active addresses** - DAA for short - is probably the most well known.

 For the uninitiated, DAA is simply the **number of unique crypto addresses** interacting with (sending or receiving) a particular coin on a daily basis.
 As such, DAA is one of the best on-chain proxies for measuring the amount of users and the overall level of network activity, making it an extremely valuable indicator in cryptocurrency evaluation.